Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/unix_intro.md

 foo@bar$ touch environmental_cosmetology.txt
 ```

-To open this new file, you can use `start` if on a Windows computer or `open` if on a macOS or Linux computer:
+To open this new file, you can use `start` if on a Windows computer or `open` if on a macOS computer:
 ```bash
 foo@bar$ start environmental_cosmetology.txt
 ```